 • Signal violation, signal possession, and restart play.

 Technical foul by the team not entitled to possession:

-- · Throw flag high into the air, - Report number of player and type of foul to your partner and the field, - Relay penalty to the table, and turn on 20 second timer, - Let goalie know where the ball is for the restart restart play when field is ready.
+- Throw flag high into the air, - · Report number of player and type of foul to your partners and the field, - Relay penalty to the table and restart play.